-Now that you have your tank as you want it, you can fill it with water.
+Now that you have your tank as you want, you can fill it with water.
 Pour the water carefully into the tank, using your plate to diffuse the flow so that you don’t displace all your plants and decorations or make craters in the substrate.

-When you’re finished filling the tank, add dechlorinator to remove any harmful chloramines, chlorine, and heavy metals from the water.
+When filling the tank, add a dechlorinator to remove harmful chloramines, chlorine, and heavy metals from the water.
 It can also be useful to add a stress reliever to protect your betta when he arrives in his new home.

 Now add the filter.
 Some systems have a purpose-built compartment specifically designed to take the filter.

-Finally, set the filter’s water flow rate so that it is gentle.
-If the flow is too strong, try using decorations to block the current or baffling the filter.
+Finally, set the filter’s water flow rate to be gentle.
+If the flow is too strong, use decorations to block the current or baffle the filter.

 Next, you’ll need to add the heater to your tank.
-When you position the heater, make sure it’s as close to the filter as possible.
-That’s so that the warmed water will be circulated around the whole tank, rather than in just one area.
+When you position the heater, ensure it’s as close to the filter as possible.
+That’s so that the warmed water will circulate around the whole tank rather than just one area.